Eco-Flow/synteny/README.md

 All you need is either a genome in fasta format with an annotation file in gff3 (or gff augustus).
 OR you can supply a NCBI genome reference ID (which will be automatically downloaded).

+There are two branches, 'main': which runs two samples against eachother, producing dotplots, chromosome plots and macrosynteny connection plots.
+And 'pairwise': which can run 2 or more samples against eachother pairwise, producing dotplots and chromosome plots, along with species wise statistics and gene statistics.

 To run on different platforms, you may need to create a profile.
 We recommend using the prebuilt Docker profile (to run locally or through Gitpod), though if you are running on a HPC, you will need to change this.
 Please open an issue and I can help create a profile for your environment.
 Use the flag `-profile` to choose the environment in the script command.
 These are found in the folder `conf`

 # Run locally